asyncapi/website/pages/docs/tutorials/configure-asyncapi-kafka.md

 Initially, you need to describe your application, including the AsyncAPI version, the info about the document, and the server your application is based upon.

 ```
-asyncapi: "3.0.0"
+asyncapi: 3.0.0
 info:
-  title: "User Signup API"
+  title: User Signup API
-  version: "1.0.0"
+  version: 1.0.0
-  description: |
-    The API notifies you whenever a new user signups into the application
+  description: The API notifies you whenever a new user signs up in the application.
 servers:
   kafkaServer:
     host: test.mykafkacluster.org:8092
-    description: "Kafka Server"
+    description: Kafka Server
     protocol: kafka
 ```